Will-Griffin/admin-wiki/Integration-Services/Reports/Book-of-Business.md

 - ISD security software is blocking authentication for Access Center update.

 ###NEXT STEPS:
-- SF Case CS3317024  - NTST applied a DAU in order to resolve Non-Surviving ID issue but the DAU did not resolve the issue.
-- GetClient By ID operation in FHIR is still not returning Non-Surviving ID in the Output of the Surviving ID response.
+- SF Case CS3317024  - NTST resolved all remaining MDM issues.
+We are receiving all nine SOGI data elements, all Race data elements (max 5) and the Ethnicity data element in MDM.
+They have also linked the Non-Surviving Client ID to the Surviving Client in the output of the FHIR Get Patient operation post Client Merge.
 - Regarding the "An error has occurred" message BizTalk is returning to NTST, we are actively investigating the issue and working on a solution.
 ###

-- Resolve authentication issue with ISD.
 - Dev and testing as needed based on Netsmart changes.
 - Test and confirm the solution works with Access Center integration.
 - Promote/schedule build deployment to upper environments.